 Always empty your bladder first thing in the morning and just before you go to bed at night.
 You may need to empty your bladder more frequently if you have had more fluids to drink.

 Avoid letting your bladder get too full.
 This increases your risk of infection or other complications.

 Follow these steps to insert your catheter:

 If you are reusing your catheter, you must clean it every day.
 Always make sure you are in a clean bathroom.
-Do NOT let the catheter touch any of the bathroom surfaces (such as the toilet, wall, or floor).
+DO NOT let the catheter touch any of the bathroom surfaces; not the toilet, wall, or floor.